The-Code-Alchemist/Coding-Dojo/README.md

       Use the Maven directory previously set up in the Maven home path: C:\dev\apache-maven-<version.number>
       Do not use the Bundled version, unless you have a good reason to do so.
    6. Frequently used Maven commands and their meaning:
       - mvn clean         Deletes the target directory and its generated sources
+      - mvn clean verify
       - mvn compile       Compiles all source codes and recreates the deleted directories
       - mvn package       Runs compile first, also runs any unit tests and package that based on the declared packaging tag
       - mvn install       Similar to the package command, but copies it (e.g. the packaged jar, war or ear) to your local Maven repository.
         - This could be as follows under Windows   C:\Users\<UserName>\.m2\repository\
       - mvn deploy (beyond the scope of this session, but worth learning)